uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### Few criminal prosecutions

 The Commission has been able to identify fewer than fifty convictions stemming from allegations of abuse at residential schools.
-This figure is insignificant compared with the nearly 38,000 claims of sexual and serious physical abuse that were submitted as part of the Independent Assessment Process (IAP), set up under the Settlement Agreement.[^123]
+This figure is insignificant compared with the nearly 38,000 claims of sexual and serious physical abuse that were submitted as part of the Independent Assessment Process (=|IAP=Independent Assessment Process=), set up under the Settlement Agreement.[^123]

 Although there were not many prosecutions for sexual abuse, there were even fewer charges of physical abuse brought against former school staff.
-The RCMP’s own report suggests that the E Division Task Force viewed physical assaults against Aboriginal children as being less serious than sexual abuse.
+The =|RCMP=Royal Canadian Mounted Police=’s own report suggests that the E Division Task Force viewed physical assaults against Aboriginal children as being less serious than sexual abuse.
-The RCMP attributed complaints by former students about assaults as evidence of a “culture clash between the rigid, ‘spare the rod, spoil the child’ Christian attitude, and the more permissive Native tradition of child-rearing.”[^124]
+The =|RCMP=Royal Canadian Mounted Police= attributed complaints by former students about assaults as evidence of a “culture clash between the rigid, ‘spare the rod, spoil the child’ Christian attitude, and the more permissive Native tradition of child-rearing.”[^124]
 This preconception undoubtedly affected the number of prosecutions that occurred for physical abuse at the schools.

 ### Civil litigation